markovsvetlin/markovsvetlin/README.md

 ### Hi there, I'm Svetlin! 👋
 **About Me:**
-I’m currently working working as a Frontend Developer and freelance a couple projects for clients.
+I’m currently working as a Frontend Developer and freelance a couple projects for clients.

 <h3>Things I code with</h3>
 <p>